EasyEngine/easyengine/docs/developer-docs.md

     * Go to your repository directory: `cd vendor/author/command-name`.
     * Try `git remote -v`, if you have already put the proper url and used `--prefer-source` during composer install then the `remote origin` will have your github url.
     * In case that is missing, do `git remote add origin git@github.com:author/command-name.git`.
-    * Make changes inside the vendor directory itself to view your changes directly and keep commiting them regularly.
+    * Make changes inside the vendor directory itself to view your changes directly and keep committing them regularly.

 Note: We are working on scaffold command and these manual steps will be replaced very soon.